Itor-Carlos/todo-list-spring-java/README.md

 # todo-list-spring-java
-A project regarding the practice and study of API REST using Spring
+A project regarding the practice and study of API REST using Spring (not complet yet)

 ## Project link on heroku: https://todo-list-spring-java.herokuapp.com/todos